nihalmorshed/Markov-Model-Classifier/README.md

 3. **Model Training and Evaluation**:
     - Train a Markov Model on the training data.
     - Evaluate the model using metrics such as confusion matrix and F1 score.

+## Results

+The model is evaluated on the testing set, providing insights into its performance in classifying the poems correctly.

+## Conclusion

+This project intends to exhibit the implementation of a Markov Model for text classification, highlighting the steps of data preprocessing, tokenization, and model evaluation in NLP.

 ## Dependencies